French Income Tax

 Please note that there is a limit on the benefit obtained through multiple parts.

-According to the Loi de Finances 2017 the revised bands for income received in 2016 are:
+According to the Projet de Loi de Finances 2018 the revised bands for income received in 2017 will be:

 There is a small but complex reduction for couples earning less than 41k€ (or 20.5k€ if single) - and slightly higher ceilings apply to families with children.